-Of course there are many ways to record lp’s but because the computer is so popular now, I wanted to compare this method with the most pure method we all used in the previous centrury: cassette!
-Many believe that by going digital you loose some of the musical information.
+Of course, there are many ways to record lp’s but because the computer is so popular now, I wanted to compare this method with the purest method we all used in the previous century: cassette!
+Many believe that by going digital you lose some of the musical information.
 Be that as it may, digital recordings do sound different from analog ones.
-To put this to the test, I used a selection of excellent Nakamichi Cassettedecks.
+To put this to the test, I used a selection of excellent Nakamichi Cassette decks.
 If you are unfamiliar with this brand, know that once these were considered state of the art.
-They were simply the best cassettedecks available, at a price.
+They were simply the best cassette decks available, at a price.
 They didn’t come cheap.
 Luckily I have a friend who collects these decks and who was friendly enough to loan them to me.
 I also used his setup to make some recordings.

 Recording on Computer

-The Apogee Duet is a controller with built-in AD converter that accepts balanced analog signals, transfers them to a digital stream that is transfered to the computer via Firewire.
+The Apogee Duet is a controller with a built-in AD converter that accepts balanced analog signals, transfers them to a digital stream that is transferred to the computer via Firewire.

 Recording on cassette using the best Nakamichi decks

-One of the recording setups with a Nakamichi 1000ZXL and ZX9 cassettedeck.
-The 1000ZXL is considered tha absolute best deck ever, not only amongst Naks, but in the world.
+One of the recording setups with a Nakamichi 1000ZXL and ZX9 cassette deck.
+The 1000ZXL is considered the absolute best deck ever, not only amongst Naks, but in the world.

 The record player is a rare and expensive Technics SL1000 mkII with Denon DL103D MC cartridge.

 On this photo, the 1000ZXL is in use for recordings in tandem with digital ones via the Macbook.
 Next to the 1000ZXL, we also used the ZX9 for additional recordings and cross-referencing.
 For playback, I used the same machines in this setup, as well as a Nakamichi Dragon and a Nakamichi LX3 in my reference setup.
 Also, see below for more information.